michael-ryan/Advent-of-Code-2025/README.md

 ...
 ```

-This ended up with a slightly freaky code generation & dependency injection setup (see `registry/` and `gen.go`), but the end result is that the program will now discover when
+This ended up with a slightly freaky code generation & dependency injection setup (see `registry/` and `gen.go`), but the end result is that the program will now discover when new days' solvers are added upon running `go generate ./...`.

 ## Running the project